siegerts/xiegerts.com/content/post/chrome-extension-google-oauth-access-token/index.md

 {{< note >}}

-I use Cloudflare Workers for this example but you can use any platform like AWS Lambda, Google Cloud Functions, or persistent serer will work.
+I use Cloudflare Workers for this example but you can use any platform like AWS Lambda, Google Cloud Functions, or persistent server will work.

 {{< /note >}}